Refresh the cached/remembered location of commands.

 -t Print the full pathname to which each name corresponds.

--l Display output in a format that may be reused as input.
+-l Display output in a format that can be reused as input.

 -d Forget the remembered location of each name.